-5.4 Emsis Setup Screen
+5.5 Emsis Setup Screen

-The Emsis Setup screen allows you to access or set several options.
-It is accessed by pushing the screen selector button.
-Figure 11 illustrates the screen.
+The Emsis Setup screen allows you to access various options.
+Q quick overview is given here and more details are revealed in section 6.
+Figure 13 illustrates the screen.
 The displayed options depend on the hardware detected on the CAN bus.
 Thus, Emsis EMS version does not show the same options as Emsis PFD version.

-Figure 11: The Emsis setup screen.
-Not all options are visible.
+Figure 13: The Emsis setup screen.